Institutional Funding & Sponsored Research Staff

 Mark joined Barnard as the Associate Director of Institutional Giving in March 2014.
 He brings to this role over nine years of experience in higher education fundraising.
 Most recently he headed up the corporate and foundation funding area at Pace University.
 Prior to that, he worked at New York University, where he served as a prospect researcher, a writer, and ultimately, as the assistant director of corporate and foundation relations, working primarily with the Faculty of Arts and Sciences.
 Mark started his career as a grant writer for arts organizations.
 He has a BA in English from Duke University and a Master’s in Public Administration from the Wagner School at NYU.

-Associate Director, Sponsored Research
+Senior Associate Director, Sponsored Research

 Kari Steeves, MFA

-Manager, Institutional Funding
+Senior Associate Director, Institutional Funding